IIT-Madras-DSAI-Department/end-semester-project-da24b046/README.md

 * Mention all the related instructions for installation of related packages for running your code here.

+---
----used packages are numpy , pandas , matlplotlib and scikit-learn
+used packages are numpy , pandas , matlplotlib and scikit-learn

 ## ▶️ Running the Code